 The key differences that we’ve built into our cofoundery model to reduce startup risk are as follows:

 We specifically look to partner with startups at an early stage, often when founders have not much more than a good idea and a strong understanding of the problem their startup is trying to solve.
 This is because startups at this stage offer us the opportunity to mentor, and build relationships with founders from their inception.
 Here we can impart Nova’s proven processes and methodologies early enough in their formation to avoid the common mistakes that lead to failure.

-Our process starts with mentorship through our Startup School.
-Nova’s startup school is completely free, and is specifically geared toward developing startups by clarifying their business model, their unique value proposition, gaining a deeper understanding of the problem they’re attempting to solve, making sure they have a problem - user fit and preparing them to pitch for their first investment.
+Our process always starts with mentorship from our experienced startup mentor team.
+This is completely free, and is specifically geared toward developing startups by clarifying their business model, their unique value proposition, gaining a deeper understanding of the problem they’re attempting to solve, making sure they have a problem - user fit and preparing founders to pitch for their first investment.

 Typical investors don’t like to invest in startups early as it’s too risky.
 They want to know that you have a product, that you have a team and that you have customers.
 This can prove a catch 22 as founders don’t have any money to achieve these things.
 Traditionally, most then resort to loans, personal savings, bootstrapping and generally incurring a lot of personal risk (and the associated stress) themselves.

 If you are ‘lucky enough’ to get investment early from a traditional source (i.e. Angels), they’ll be wanting you to put some of your own cash in and work full time on it to ensure they’re getting a return as quickly as possible.
 In the early stages of a startup’s life, this adds unnecessary pressure that negatively affects key decision making.